Mimetis/Dotmim.Sync/docs/Progression.md

 Just remember this true fact: The `syncAgent` object is **always** on the client side of any architecture.

-## Progress\<ProgressArgs\>

-Since version **v0.4** the `Dotmim.Sync` does not use any more the `EventHandler` events mechanism.

 Since our main method `SynchronizeAsync()` is marked `async` method, we will use the [Progress\<T\>](https://docs.microsoft.com/en-us/dotnet/api/system.progress-1?view=netcore-2.2) to be able to report progress value.

 So far, the most straightforward way to get feedback from a current sync, is to pass an instance of `Progress<T>` when calling the method `SynchronizeAsync()`

-You will find the sample used for this demonstration, here : [Progression sample](/Samples/Progression)
+All the reported progress value that invokes a callback, are deriving from `ProgressArgs`.
+So far, we can use a `Progress<ProgressArgs>` instance that we will pass to the `SynchronizeAsync()` method.

+> Quick note about the `Progress<T>` object: `Progress<T>` is not synchronous.
+So far, no guarantee that the progress callbacks will be called in an ordered way.
+> That's why you can use a **DMS** progess class called `SynchronousProgress<T>` which is synchronous, using the correct synchronization context.

-Here is a quick example, often used to provide some feedback to the users:
+Here is a quick example used to provide some feedback to the users:

 ``` cs
 var serverProvider = new SqlSyncChangeTrackingProvider(serverConnectionString);